ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+How to solve JavaScript precision loss issue using Decimal.js - <a href="https://blog.stackademic.com/how-to-solve-javascript-precision-loss-issue-using-decimal-js-0cdc5e99aaad?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Nemanja Blagojevic`**

+<blockquote>It’s not a bug, it’s a feature.
+Continue reading on Stackademic »</blockquote>

+<h3>2.
+Why Your JavaScript Code Feels Slow (and How to Fix It Without a Framework) - <a href="https://javascript.plainenglish.io/why-your-javascript-code-feels-slow-and-how-to-fix-it-without-a-framework-ca6519db699a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dr Abdullah Azhar`**

+<blockquote>I was debugging a dashboard that “felt” slow a few weeks ago; it wasn’t broken or buggy, it was just sluggish.
+That type of lag — where…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>3.
+Mastering JavaScript Destructuring: A Developer’s Guide - <a href="https://medium.com/@mohdtalib.dev/mastering-javascript-destructuring-a-developers-guide-279b3909a080?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `devtalib`**

+<blockquote>JavaScript destructuring is one of those elegant features that makes your code cleaner, more readable, and expressive.
+Whether you’re…
+Continue reading on Medium »</blockquote>

+<h3>4.
 The 7 JavaScript Patterns That Fixed 90% of My Bugs - <a href="https://javascript.plainenglish.io/the-7-javascript-patterns-that-fixed-90-of-my-bugs-59567b06e3ce?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mahad Nadeem`**

 <blockquote>It took me 4 years of breaking production to learn these.
 You can learn them in 7 minutes.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>5.
 3 Popular JavaScript Spreadsheets with Dynamic Array Functions - <a href="https://javascript.plainenglish.io/3-popular-javascript-spreadsheets-with-dynamic-array-functions-6ce87ce6bc64?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Viktoria Stanishevskaya`**

 <blockquote>Discover 2026’s fastest JavaScript spreadsheets with Excel-like formulas, dynamic arrays, and enterprise-grade performance.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>6.
 You’re Still Not a JavaScript Pro If You Don’t Understand the Execution Context - <a href="https://blog.stackademic.com/youre-still-not-a-javascript-pro-if-you-don-t-understand-the-execution-context-a9cdb6825548?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Prashant Dhakad`**

 <blockquote>Every JavaScript developer has at some point wondered — how does JavaScript really know what this refers to?
 Or why do variables behave…
 Continue reading on Stackademic »</blockquote>

-<h3>4.
-Why JavaScript Uses Pass by reference (and Swift language uses Everything as Pass by Value) - <a href="https://medium.com/@vishubommoju/why-javascript-uses-stack-heap-and-swift-language-stores-everything-as-value-449ac5e7e0aa?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vishu Bommoju`**

-<blockquote>Ever wondered why JavaScript treats some data types as values and others as references, while Swift seems to store everything as value…
-Continue reading on Medium »</blockquote>

-<h3>5.
-JavaScript Interview Question (Part 9): Understanding Polyfill in JavaScript — and How call()… - <a href="https://javascript.plainenglish.io/javascript-interview-question-part-9-understanding-polyfill-in-javascript-and-how-call-6effa9840a87?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `A. Gupta`**

-<blockquote>In the previous article, we explored how call, apply, and bind help us control what this refers to in JavaScript.
- Before we dive into…
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
-You’re Not a Real JavaScript Developer If You Don’t Understand Closures - <a href="https://medium.com/codetodeploy/youre-not-a-real-javascript-developer-if-you-don-t-understand-closures-07c3491999be?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prashant Dhakad`**

-<blockquote>🔥 Work Remotely With Top Global Teams
-Continue reading on CodeToDeploy »</blockquote>

-<h3>7.
-Debugging the Invisible: My Journey to Building a Reliable JavaScript Error Tracking System - <a href="https://medium.com/@kainatnafees/debugging-the-invisible-my-journey-to-building-a-reliable-javascript-error-tracking-system-a4a07c410fed?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kainat Nafees`**

-<blockquote>How I stopped chasing ghost bugs at 2 a.m. and built a robust error tracking pipeline using modern JavaScript, Node.js, and a sprinkle of…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>